 Most people brush their teeth immediately upon waking up or right before going to bed.
 So, you wouldn’t want to use a device that would chase away any thought of slumber or annoy you when you’re at your groggiest.

 Still, if you can enjoy these benefits with any electric toothbrush, you might as well get one that won’t vibrate too much.
-Fortunately, I have several recommendations that will clean your teeth without annoying you!
+Fortunately, I have several recommendations for quiet electric toothbrushes that will clean your teeth without annoying you!

 1. Oral-B Pro 7000 SmartSeries Powered by Braun Black Electric Toothbrush